 No boy should be seen outside the Dormitory during rest hour, especially in the summer.

 Medical leave is permitted only if the child is referred to an outstation Specialist.
-The Resident Medical Officer will only grant medical leave after submission by the parent of the "Medical Leave Application" available in the School Hospital.
+The Resident Medical Officer will only grant medical leave after the parents submit the "Medical Leave Application" available in the School Hospital.

 All games must be concluded before Bath time and it is mandatory for everyone to bathe before Evening Prep.